 Even something as small as a frayed wire can cause the ice machine to not produce ice (which is why preventive maintenance is so important.)

 “If you have a 500-lb ice machine that breaks down, you’re looking to spend at least $100 in ice for every day that machine doesn’t run.”

 If you know that your ice machine isn’t producing due to environmental or cleanliness issues, you should call a qualified ice machine service right away.
 Every day that your ice machine is down is a day you have to buy ice from a store or delivery service.
 Purchasing ice can really add up over a couple of days.
 The average price of a 10-lb bag of ice is between $2-$3.
 A mid-sized restaurant requires more than 500 lbs. a day on average.
 If you have a 500 lb. ice machine that breaks down, you’re looking to spend at least $100 in ice for every day that machine doesn’t run.

 For this reason, you also want a reliable ice machine service that will come to fix the problem quickly.
 Make sure the technician you call specializes in fixing commercial ice machines.
 The longer it takes for the technician to diagnose the problem, the longer your machine will stay down.

 Quality Ice Machine Service Will Keep Ice Machines in Peak Performance

 If you notice ice cube production hasn’t been up to standard when you’re closing, call us then.
-We’re waiting to assist you the moment you detect a problem.
+The moment that you detect a problem, we are ready to assist you.
 One of our friendly customer service reps will help to diagnose the problem and get help to you as soon as possible.
 If the machine requires extensive repairs, we’ll even pick up the tab for bagged ice.